 Making nixtamal is easy, once you are set up for it.
 First, you need dried corn.

 Keep in mind that while any dried corn can be nixtamalized, not any dried corn makes good masa dough.
 More on that later.
 But if you just want corn in a stew or soup or whatever that tastes better than regular ole’ corn, any field corn will work.
-So far as I know, you do not nixtamalize sweet corn, which is almost never dried anyway.
+So far as I know, sweet corn is not nixtamalized, and it’s almost never dried anyway.

 I get my field corn from a variety of sources, all online.
 Mexican corn from Masienda, a Los Angeles-based company that imports heirloom corn from Mexico; I get red bloody butcher corn from Breadtopia, and Oaxacan green corn from Heirlooms and More.